 A PSTP directs the actions of a service provider; it outlines the support and procedures providers will use with the people they serve.
 Goals of the PSTP include decreasing target behaviors, phasing out of prohibited procedures, decreasing the emergency use of manual restraint (EUMR), and increasing the quality of life of the person.

-PSTPs that are submitted to the EPRC must include relevant content from the person-centered plan, information from the FBA, the required components below, material associated with the topics to emphasize and any recent changes.
+PSTPs that are submitted to the EPRC must include relevant content from the person-centered plan or description, information from the FBA, the required components below, material associated with the topics to emphasize and any recent changes.
 You can find more details about the development of a PSTP in the positive-supports manual, Guidelines for Positive Supports in DHS-Licensed Settings, DHS-6810C (PDF), starting on page 35.
 Resources and additional information are also on the Positive supports webpage.

 DHS intends for the request form, Request for the Authorization of the Emergency Use of Procedures (DHS-6810D) (PDF), to be a summary that highlights important factors the provider would like the EPRC to consider.
 If you cannot summarize the information, you may refer to another document by providing the document’s title and page numbers where the information can be found.